 Student excellence award applications must contain the following items:

-4) University transcripts.
-These are scanned or electronic versions of up to date non-official transcript(s) of university grades
+4) University transcripts – scanned or electronic versions of up-to-date non-official transcript(s) of university grades.

 5) A support letter from your supervisor.
 The letter does not need to be long, but the selection jury needs to verify that your supervisor strongly supports the proposed project.